Democrat Galloway launches Missouri gubernatorial campaign

 JEFFERSON CITY, Mo.
 (AP) — Missouri Auditor Nicole Galloway launched her Democratic campaign for governor Monday by highlighting her efforts to uncover government waste and criticizing a new state law banning most abortions at the eighth week of pregnancy.

-Galloway formally jumped into the 2020 race ahead of Republican Gov. Mike Parson, who is expected to announce his candidacy in the coming weeks.
+Galloway formally jumped into the 2020 race ahead of Republican Gov. Mike Parson, who is expected to announce his candidacy after Labor Day.

 Though she didn't mention Parson by name, Galloway took several jabs at his administration while painting a picture of a culture of corruption in Jefferson City — the same tactic that Republican Eric Greitens successfully used to win the governor's office in 2016.